- Search The Registry

 *Elijah Cummings was born on this date in 1951.
 He was a Black politician.

-Cummings received 12 honorary doctoral degrees from universities across America, most recently an honorary Doctor of Public Service from the University of Maryland, College Park in 2017.
+Cummings received 12 honorary doctoral degrees from universities across America, most recently an honorary Doctor of Public Service from the University of Maryland, College Park, in 2017.
 For 14 years, Cummings served in the Maryland House of Delegates.
 His predecessor, Lena King Lee, raised funds and campaigned for him; years later, Cummings credited her with launching his political career.
-In the Maryland General Assembly, he served as Chairman of the Legislative Black Caucus of Maryland and was the first African American in Maryland history to be named Speaker Pro Tempore, the second highest position in the House of Delegates.
+In the Maryland General Assembly, he served as Chairman of the Legislative Black Caucus of Maryland.
+He was the first African American in Maryland history to be named Speaker Pro Tempore, the second-highest position in the House of Delegates.

 In addition to his many speaking engagements, he wrote a biweekly column for the Baltimore Afro-American newspaper.
 He was a member of the U.S. House of Representatives for Maryland's 7th congressional district.
 The district includes just over half of Baltimore City, most of the majority-Black precincts of Baltimore County, as well as most of Howard County.
 He previously served in the Maryland House of Delegates.